rfeinman/detecting-adversarial-samples/README.md

     python train_model.py -d=<data_set> -e=<nb_epochs>

-where <data_set> is one of either mnist, cifar or svhn, and <nb_epochs>
+where <data_set> is one of either 'mnist,' 'cifar' or 'svhn,' and <nb_epochs>
 is an integer indicating the number of epochs to train for.
 For example, to train the MNIST model for 10 epochs, we would run

     python train_model.py -d=mnist -e=10

-The model will be trained and saved into the data/ subfolder.
+The model will be trained and saved into the data/ subfolder and named model_<data_set>.h5.

 ### Craft adversarial samples
-To
+To craft adversarial samples for a particular data set, you must first train the model for that data set (details above).
+Then, simply run

+    python craft_adv_samples.py -d=<data_set> -a=<attack>

+where <data_set> is the same as above and <attack> is one of either 'fgsm,' 'jsma,' 'bim-a,' 'bim-b' or 'all,' indicating which method to use to craft adversarial samples.
+For example, to craft adversarial samples for the MNIST model using fgsm, we would run

+    python craft_adv_samples.py -d=mnist -a=fgsm

+If 'all' is chosen (the default), all types of adversarial samples will be generated.
+Arrays holding the adversarial samples are stored in the data/ subfolder and named X_adv_<attack>.npy.

 ### Detect adversarial samples
-todo
+To run the detection script, you must first train the model and craft adversarial samples for each data set you would like to use (details above).
+Then, simply run

+    python detect_adv_samples.py -d=<data_set> -a=<attack>

+where <data_set> and <attack> are the same as described above.